Intro: Kraken on steroids

 Overall, Enraged Kraken is not hard to fight.
 It has higher attacks and HP compared to Kraken.
 It also does not dive so has more time to inflict damage.
 To get the full rewards in this fight, I would suggest adjusting your Kraken fighting team a bit.
 This means bringing a healer to the fight and keep the fodders off.the team.

 The Shikigamis recommended for Kraken still applies in this case.
-The only thing I would add is to bring healers to the fight.
+The only thing I would add is to bring healers to the fight to be safe.

 Ebisu – He’s the best in many situations and this is no different.
 With decent levels, no Shikigamis should die when Ebisu is alive and well in the team.
 In addition, he also generates Orbs so this is a no-brainer.